 In this case "perfected" bears the same meaning as cleansed.

-Hence, in the process of cleansing us, God through Christ cleansed Himself from
+Hence, in the process of cleansing us, God perfected His Son through suffering as a mortal man, and

-then died, and the Father heaped the sins of all mankind upon Him at his death
+when He died, the Father heaped the sins of all mankind upon Him, causing Him to

 Heb 9-23